hugolm84/uTorrentSorter/README.md

 It sorts practically every known type like movies, music, games, tv shows, mvid, mdvdr, xxx and so on, by title, genre, year, group, cast, studio, labels etc.
 ### Can i add types?
 You can easily add new types in the script.
-### Nukes?
+### Does it handle Nukes?
-If enabled the script can check if the rls is a nuke, then handle that by removing it or renaming it with the nuke reason.
+Yes, If enabled the script can check if the rls is a nuke, then handle that by removing it or renaming it with the nuke reason.
 USAGE
 ======